Peripheral Neuropathy – Diagnosis, Symptoms, and Treatment

-Peripheral neuropathy is a medical condition characterized by nerve damage in the lower limbs that results in burning pain and sensory loss.
-It most frequently caused by diabetes mellitus types I and II – but there are a variety of other important causes.
+Peripheral neuropathy is a medical condition characterized by nerve damage in the upper and lower limbs resulting in burning pain and sensory loss.
+It is most frequently caused by diabetes mellitus types I and II – but there are various other important causes.
 Loss of sensation in the feet is especially concerning in patients with diabetes because it can lead to unrecognized foot ulcers that may get infected.
 Most patients are bothered by the pain, which can be severe and debilitating.

 What Causes Peripheral Neuropathy?

 Peripheral neuropathy is caused by damage to the nerves, which results in impaired nerve function and symptoms such as pain, sensory loss, and weakness.
 Nerve damage occurs due to various genetic and environmental factors.

 The most common systemic diseases and conditions associated with peripheral neuropathy include: